TheCandidStartup/TheCandidStartup.github.io/_drafts/vitest-monorepo-setup.md

 })
 ```

 I copied the `react-virtual-scroll` config when I created the `react-spreadsheet` stub package.
 It would be great if I can hoist all the common settings up to the workspace level.
-Searching for [Vitest Workspace](https://vitest.dev/guide/workspace.html) takes me straight to the documentation.
+Searching for "Vitest Workspace" took me straight to the [documentation](https://vitest.dev/guide/workspace.html).

 Vitest supports an explicit workspace level config for monorepo setups.
 As far as I can tell, there's [no equivalent](https://vitejs.dev/guide/features.html) for Vite.
 I'm going to concentrate on sharing the Vitest settings as the rest of the config file is pretty much a stub anyway.